chauff/cse1500-web-transcripts/Assignment-3.md

 *Feel free to browse your colleagues designs and implementations and comment on them!*

-## 2. Code refactoring: modularization
+## 2. Templating

-We finally covered the topic of node.js modules.
-Based on your understanding of node.js modules, modularize your code and organize the different functionalities into separate modules (e.g. one module to keep track of all configuration settings, one module for routes, etc.).

-## 3. Code refactoring: routes

-Allow your users to make small mistakes in the URL paths; for example, if you have a route ‘listhabits’ a user typing `https://localhost:3000/listhabitts` should be served `https://localhost:3000/listhabits`.
-Every route you have in your application should allow such small deviations to some degree.
-It is up to you to find sensible regular expressions.
-Introduce routing parameters into at least one of your routes (it is up to you to find out where it makes most sense).

-## 4. Code refactoring: templating
+When you started out and generated the boilerplate code (A2), you were asked to use the `ejs` view engine.
+Lets now make use of templating: the splash screen

 So far, when you access your application's URL for the first time, an empty habit list is returned (unless you already added code to mitigate this effect).
 In a subsequent Ajax request, the existing habits are sent from the server to the client.
 Templates allow us to change this setup and immediately send the existing habits.
 In this exercise you are asked to use EJS for templating.
 To get started, follow the EJS procedure outlined in the lecture.

 *Note: this exercise requires you (once again) to rewrite parts of the code you have already written.
 This is not a mistake; it is intended and one of the goals of the lab: we want you to realise the different manners in which the same result can be achieved.*

+## 2. Code refactoring: modularization

+We finally covered the topic of node.js modules.
+Based on your understanding of node.js modules, modularize your code and organize the different functionalities into separate modules (e.g. one module to keep track of all configuration settings, one module for routes, etc.).

 ## 5. Third-party authentication